 Best Bed & Breakfast in Portland: Beachy 1BR Atop Munjoy Hill + Steps to Eastern Prom

 If you stay here, you are guaranteed to see some of the best views in Portland.
 Nestled in between Eastern Promenade and East End Beach, the apartment offers iconic views of Munjoy Hill.
 It sits within walking distance of many of Portland’s top attractions, ideal for exploring.
+This is certainly one of the best bed and breakfasts in Maine.

 Best Hostel in Portland: The Black Elephant Hostel